-While the bench press is a great way to build strength, but out of the big 4, it is the lift that has the most alternatives available.
+The bench press is a great way to build strength.
+But out of the big 4, it is the lift that has the most alternatives available.

 I personally keep the bench in my program because I enjoy it, but also because it’s a competed lift in powerlifting.

 Steve, however, has chosen to not bench press and replaces it with bodyweight variations of push-ups and a lot of gymnastics ring work.